frostoven/BSC5P-JSON-XYZ/README.md

 This catalog offers star positions both as `x,y,z` coordinates for **3D software**, and right ascension / declination for **2D software**.
-It targets video game developers and visualisation artists that need easy-to-use, real star catalogs at their disposal.
+It targets video game developers and visualisation artists that need easy-to-use star catalogs based on real data at their disposal.

 This catalog contains all
 the stars in the [BSC5P](https://heasarc.gsfc.nasa.gov/W3Browse/star-catalog/bsc5p.html)